Eric-Canas/USBMonitor/README.md

 `'DEVTYPE'` | Should always be `'usb_device'`. | `'usb_device'`

 Note that, depending on the device and the OS, some of this information may be incomplete or certain attributes may overlap with others.

-## Roadmap

-- Accepting MacOS (As soon as I will have access to a MacOS system to test it out)